Retire in Kazakhstan

 What is it like to retire in Kazakhstan?

 "Kazakhstan is a great place for retirees to enjoy their golden years.
 The country offers a variety of cultural attractions, such as the stunning architecture of the capital city of Astana, the ancient Silk Road cities of Almaty and Shymkent, and the stunning mountain scenery of the Tian Shan range.
 There is also a vibrant expat community in Kazakhstan, with many retirees from Europe and North America living in the country.
 For recreation, retirees can enjoy the many outdoor activities available in Kazakhstan, such as hiking, skiing, and horseback riding.
 There are also plenty of cultural activities to enjoy, such as visiting museums, attending concerts, and exploring the country's many historical sites.
-For nightlife, retirees can enjoy the many restaurants, bars, and clubs in the cities, as well as the traditional Kazakh music and dance performances," said one retiree in living in Kazakhstan.
+For nightlife, retirees can enjoy the many restaurants, bars, and clubs in the cities, as well as the traditional Kazakh music and dance performances," said a retiree who moved to Kazakhstan.

 Get Quote